Wild West City: Where The Past Meets The Present For Family Fun

 Stay for the special events

-Wild West City has a bunch of special events throughout the season to add to the excitement of the city.
+Wild West City has a bunch of special events throughout the season to add to the excitement.
 We saw a Civil War Encampment set up by “Bailey’s Boys” 27th Regt, giving us a glimpse into what soldiers did in the past.
-Other upcoming events include The Thunderbird American Indian dancers, National Day of the Cowboy, and Scouts Weekend.
-This Fall, they will host the Haunted Wild West Fest, which will have Halloween-themed activities during the day, and the Wild West City After Dark events.
+Other upcoming events include The Spring Bonanza, Summer Stampede, and Scouts Weekend.
+This fall, they will host the Fall Fest and the Haunted Wild West Fest, which will have Halloween-themed activities during the day, as well as the Spooky Wild West Fest After Dark events.

 snack bar New Jersey

 Don’t worry if you need a break.
-There are plenty of places for food, drinks, and desserts to purchase throughout Wild West City.
+Wild West City has plenty of places to purchase food, drinks, and desserts.
+Photo Credit: NJ MOM

 What to know before you go

 I recommend wearing closed-toe shoes and sneakers since most areas are dirt roads.
 If your child is sensitive to loud noises, you may want to be a bit further back from the action or bring headphones when experiencing the performances because they can get noisy.
-Parking is free, adult ticket prices are $34, children (2-12) are $28, and seniors (62+) are $24.
+Parking is free, adult ticket prices are $34, children (2-12) are $29, and seniors (62+) are $29 (pricing discounts may be available online from time to time, so check ahead).
 The train, mini golf, Egan’s Mine, pony ride, and stagecoach ride are available for an extra fee.
 Want to plan a birthday party here?
-You can host special events at Wild West City for kids or even adults, with a wedding, party, or bachelorette.
-Wild West City is open for the season on weekends starting May 6-June 17 and daily from June 18-September 4.
-After September 4, they are open on weekends only through September 30.
+You can host special events at Wild West City for kids or adults, such as a wedding, party, or bachelorette.
+Wild West City is open for the 2024 season on weekends from May 4 to June 9 and daily from June 15-September 2.
+After September 2, they are open on weekends only through October 27.
+This season, the park has new mini skits, remastered shows, and re-enactments.
+There is also a new food and beverage menu with seasonal items and Western-inspired fare.

 Wild West City